 Applicants will be required to enter all information requested in regard to their living situation, household composition, income, and any preferences for which they qualify.

 The Section 8 Housing Choice Voucher Program assists low-income individuals and families with their rental payments.
-Under the Section 8 Program, property owners retain the same rights and responsibilities that they have under California State law.
+Under the Section 8 Program, property owners retain the same rights and responsibilities that they have under New York State law.
 They use their own rental agreement or lease and decide what the term of tenancy will be.
 The tenant has the same obligations as any tenant under State law.
-SCHA’s subsidy does not change the normal relationship of property owners or managers to tenants.
-The main difference is that each month the property owner will receive two payments for the tenant’s rent – one from the tenant, which is about 30% of his or her income, and the balance from the SCHA.
+Section 8’s subsidy does not change the normal relationship of property owners or managers to tenants.
+The main difference is that each month the property owner will receive two payments for the tenant’s rent – one from the tenant, which is about 30% of his or her income, and the balance from the SVHCV.

 Participant families include seniors, persons with disabilities, families with young children, and working families who do not earn enough to keep pace with rising rental housing costs.

 In the Section 8 Housing Choice Voucher Program, participants have a limited time to find suitable housing offered by a private owner using a Voucher issued by the Housing Authority (HA).
 Any housing selected must meet local codes and federal standards called Housing Quality Standards (HQS).